FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ### Message
 the message is placed in the body of the request as JSON formatted

-## API List
+## API Details
-  ### SendGeoObject
+  ### manageGeoObject
    a GeoObject is an element place on a map.
 It has a name, characteristics and an attitude.
+  #### postGeoObject

  verb: POST
- endPoint: GeoObject
+ endPoint: /ManageGeoObject/postGeoObject

+ #### Parameters
   * GeoObject: It's the information that will determine which type will be placed on the tak maps including his icon.
 Please see API documentation for a list of valid entries.
   *  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
   * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)
   * How: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.
   * attitude: the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.
   * name: a string to ID the GeoObject on a map.
+  * timeout:the length, expressed in seconds  until the point will stale out.
+Default is 300 seconds or 5 minutes.

-  #### Example body
+  ##### Example body
 ```
 {
 "longitude": -77.0104,